KyloIO/kylo-docs/how-to-guides/ConfigurationInspectorApp.rst

 Run Application
 ===============

-Inspector App is distributed with Kylo and can be found in ``<KYLO_INSTALL_PATH>/lib`` directory.
-We will assume default ``/opt/kylo/lib`` directory for this example.
+Inspector App is distributed with Kylo and can be found in ``<KYLO_INSTALL_PATH>/lib/install-inspector`` directory.
+We will assume default ``/opt/kylo/lib/install-inspector`` directory for this example.
-Since this application requires Java 8 and needs to be ran as ``kylo`` user here is how one should run it:
+Since this application requires Java 8 and needs to be ran as ``kylo`` user here is how you would run it:

 .. code-block:: shell

     sudo su kylo
-    cd /opt/kylo/lib
-    /opt/java/current/bin/java -jar kylo-install-inspector-app-<version>.war
+    /opt/java/current/bin/java -jar /opt/kylo/lib/install-inspector/kylo-install-inspector-app-<version>.war --inspections.path=/opt/kylo/lib/install-inspector/lib

 ..